Nematjon1/travel-site/README.md

-## Travel Agency Web-site
+## Test Travel Agency Web-site

-Travel agency web-site with HTML5, CSS3 and JavaScript.
+Test Travel agency web-site with HTML5, CSS3 and JavaScript.
+To practice Web technologies such as HTML, CSS, JavaScript.
+Utilize design patterns and useful algorithms.

+### May be updated as time goes.